himanshu-23996/frontEndMentor-fylo-2-col-landing-page/notes.md

 - Use Responsive Sizing on logo and the images used
 - Use form tag for email box
 - Use auto or fr on grid units
+-All fonts are opensans except the header top bar, main section heading and the footer title